to know when this web site is updated, new resources are launched, etc.

-Using Instant Messaging With Volunteers
+Instant Messaging With Volunteers

 UNITeS (www.unites.org), the ICT volunteering initiative of United Nations Volunteers, created this resource to help illustrate the advantages for using IM to work with volunteers, based on feedback from various online discussion groups, from its own staff experiences, and other resources.

 Aided Facilitation Tips

 An excellent list of tips for both those who will facilitate an online discussion group and the agency who will sponsor such.
 By Facilitate.com, a for-profit company and producer online conferencing tools.

 A mega site of Facilitation

 This page of many, many resources relating to facilitation is compiled by Carter McNamara.

-The Self-Help Sourcebook Online
+The Self-Help Sourcebook